SEMICeu/STR-AP/prototype/5. Documentation for stakeholders/Platforms.md

 }
 ```

-#### Download List of Uploaded Shapefiles by Competent Authorities
+#### Download List of Uploaded Shapefiles by Competent Authorities (Endpoint 2 for Platforms)

 **Overview**

-The shapefiles list retrieval endpoint is designed to provide platforms with a list of all available shapefiles that have been uploaded to the SDEP by competent authorities.
+The shapefiles list retrieval endpoint is designed to provide platforms with a list of all available shapefiles that have been uploaded to the SDEP by competent authorities for which they want to receive activity data for.
 This endpoint allows platform applications to query and retrieve metadata about the shapefiles, enabling easier management, selection, and download of geospatial data.

 **Technical Implementation**